According to research, Piaget's views on the egocentrism of infan... | Study Prep in Pearson+

 1

-Understand the concept of egocentrism in Piaget's theory: Egocentrism refers to the inability of young children, particularly infants, to see a situation from another person's point of view.
+Understand the concept of egocentrism in Piaget's theory: Egocentrism refers to the inability of a child to see a situation from another person's point of view, which Piaget believed was prominent in infants and young children during the preoperational stage.

-Recall Piaget's original claim that infants and young children are highly egocentric, meaning they cannot easily understand perspectives different from their own until around age 7.
+Review Piaget's original claim: Piaget suggested that infants and young children are completely egocentric, meaning they cannot understand perspectives other than their own.

-Review later research findings that challenge Piaget's view, showing that infants may have some early ability to understand others' perspectives, suggesting egocentrism might not be as absolute or prolonged as Piaget proposed.
+Examine later research findings: Subsequent studies have shown that infants may demonstrate some early forms of perspective-taking or understanding of others' viewpoints, indicating that egocentrism might not be as absolute as Piaget proposed.

-Compare the options given in the problem to these insights: the correct interpretation is that Piaget overstated infant egocentrism because newer studies indicate infants have some perspective-taking abilities earlier than he suggested.
+Compare Piaget's theory with modern research: Recognize that while Piaget's theory laid important groundwork, it somewhat overstated the extent and duration of egocentrism in infancy.

-Conclude that the best description of Piaget's view on infant egocentrism is that it was overstated, based on more recent empirical evidence.
+Conclude that Piaget's views on infant egocentrism are somewhat overstated, as later research suggests infants have some ability to understand others' perspectives earlier than originally thought.

 Watch next